-EMT-Basic training programs give students the knowledge and skills to provide basic emergency medical assistance to people in need.
-Students can learn how to use required emergency medical equipment, such as suction mounts, neck immobilizers and splints.
+EMT-Basic training programs teach students the knowledge and skills to provide basic emergency medical assistance to people in need.
+Students learn to use emergency medical equipment such as suction mounts, neck immobilizers and splints.
 Common courses or training includes:

 - Emergency responsiveness